andytudhope/thebluebook/source/canto-ix/crusading.md

 There is a clearing
-where Jerusalem is constructed, its source code scribbled on a wall, once used for wailing, waiting…

-Crossed out and accused
-by an unseeing soldier
-for the right case and
+where Jerusalem is constructed, its source code scribbled on a wall, for everyone to see before being crossed out and accused by an unseeing soldier for the right case and correct phrase.

-correct phrase.
+Then, the years of wailing,
+waiting,

-Before we came home,
+before we could come home,
-and pled for forgiveness,
+and plead for forgiveness,
 willing what wafts between
-remembrance and all we lost;
+remembrance and all we lost:

-the roar itself
-just an ambigram
+an old story about a rabbi
+who would not repent,
-for this rhythm outside time.
+and a rhythm outside time.

 Travel with me back down
 to dance, to be daft,
 to tell you what you
-already know:
+already know.

 The horns were hung above
-our door some time ago, _Numzaan_, and we are all most welcome here.
+our door some time ago, _Numzaan_, we honour our shadows here and share what we know, singing one simple truth:

+the greatest sin is also what redeems the whole thing, even Elisha Ben Abuyah.

 #### TRACES